-As of December 31, 2008 we also have \$43.1 million letter of credit commitments, all of which expire in 2009.
+As of December 31, 2009, we also have \$39.1 million letter of credit commitments, of which \$38.6 million expire in 2010 and \$0.5 million expire in 2011.
 The substantial majority of these letters of credit are posted with insurers who disburse funds on our behalf in connection with our worker's compensation, auto liability and general liability insurance program.
 These letters of credit provide additional security to the insurers that sufficient financial resources will be available to fund claims on our behalf, many of which develop over long periods of time, should we ever encounter financial duress.
-Posting of letters of credit for this purpose is a common practice for entities that manage their self-insurance programs through third- party insurers as we do.
-While all of these letter of credit commitments expire in 2009, we expect nearly all of them, particularly those supporting our insurance programs, will be renewed annually.
+Posting of letters of credit for this purpose is a common practice for entities that manage their self-insurance programs through third-party insurers as we do.
+While most of these letter of credit commitments expire in 2010, we expect nearly all of them, particularly those supporting our insurance programs, will be renewed annually.